eshaben/mkdocs-plugins/docs/minify.md

 # Minify Plugin

-The **Minify Plugin** allows you to minify HTML, JS, and CSS files prior to being written to disk with support for:
+This fork of the [mkdocs-minify-plugin](https://github.com/byrnereese/mkdocs-minify-plugin) allows you to minify HTML, JS, and CSS files prior to being written to disk, and also adds support for scoped CSS injection so styles can be loaded only on specific pages or templates instead of globally.

 - HTML minification using [htmlmin2](https://github.com/wilhelmer/htmlmin)
 - JavaScript minification using [jsmin](https://github.com/tikitu/jsmin/)